Freedom of religion in China: Tibetan Buddhism

 China took full control of Tibet in 1959.
 In the wake of the takeover and especially during the cultural revolution many monasteries were destroyed and many monks and laypeople killed.
 The 14th Dalai Lama fled to India and has since ceded temporal power to an elected government-in-exile.
 The current Dalai Lama has attempted to negotiate with the Chinese authorities for greater autonomy and religious freedom for Tibet.
 As various high-ranking Lamas in the country have died, the authorities have proposed their own candidates on the religious authorities, which has led at times to rival claimants to the same position.
 In an effort to control this, the Chinese government passed a law in 2007 requiring a Reincarnation Application be completed and approved for all lamas wishing to reincarnate.

 The present incarnation of the Panchen Lama is disputed.
-The Dalai Lama recognises Gedhun Choekyi Nyima; however, the Chinese government recognises Gyaincain Norbu as the incarnation of the 11th Panchen Lama.
+The Dalai Lama recognizes Gedhun Choekyi Nyima; however, the Chinese government recognizes Gyaincain Norbu as the incarnation of the 11th Panchen Lama.
 Exile Tibetan sources allege that Gedhun Choekyi Nyima was kidnapped by the Chinese government.
 The identity of the Panchen Lama is of critical importance to Tibetan Buddhism because he is one of the authorities that must approve the next Dalai Lama.

+Monks are required to obtain certificates from the authorities that permit them to reside in monasteries.